HL7/dicom-sr/input/pagecontent/background.md

 DICOM® Structured Report (DICOM® SR) is a standard for recording clinical imaging observations made regarding a diagnostic or interventional imaging procedure.
 Imaging Observations are made by humans, such as a sonographer making measurements on recently acquired ultrasound image, a Radiologist recording observations on suspected lesions, or by a machine, such as an automated AI Algorithm providing qualitative and quantitative observations.

 DICOM® SR is widely adopted by Imaging-based devices and IT systems.
-Non-imaging based Healthcare IT Systems, generally, do not support DICOM® SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
+Healthcare IT Systems, generally, do not support DICOM® SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
 HL7 has defined the Observation resource as the standardized method for recording clinical observations.
-Bridging the two standards for clinical imaging observations is necessary for interoperability between these type of systems.
+Bridging the two standards for clinical imaging observations is necessary for interoperability between these types of systems.

 ### Scope